bennett-taniguchi/bennett-taniguchi/README.md

 ## [Portfolio](https://bennett-portfolio.pages.dev/)

 BS in Math/CS
-Currently pursuing MS in CS @ UT Austin
+Currently pursuing MS in CS from UT Austin

 ## About Me
 Recent WWU graduate with interests in full-stack development, machine learning, and math